zvxzdx/runeforge-wiki-ru/core-guides/tools/obsidian.md

 title: Obsidian
 description: A tool to explore and export .wad archives.
 published: true
-date: 2024-02-14T22:46:03.299Z
+date: 2024-02-22T23:40:55.511Z
 tags: obsidian, tool, export, explorer
 editor: markdown
 dateCreated: 2024-02-08T18:19:22.298Z
 ---

 Obsidian is a tool to explore and export .wad files, which are the League of Legends game file packages.
-This tool was made by [Crauzer](https://github.com/Crauzer).
+This tool was made by Crauzer.

 ---